 Rei helped me pack up and got my first feeling for being outside in this new weather.
-It was horrible.
+It was the worst weather we’ve had on the planet so far.
 The wind was constantly blowing snow and it seemed to get colder and colder.
 It went on like this for two days straight.
 I was getting nervous because the further up we went, the higher I seemed to be adjusting my battery to keep me at least thawed enough to keep moving forward.
-I hesitated each time I adjusted it, afraid I wasn’t going to have enough battery power for the journey back but I didn’t wish to freeze to death.
+I hesitated each time I adjusted it, afraid I wasn’t going to have enough battery power for the journey back, but I didn’t wish to freeze to death.

 “Something wrong?”
 Kiko asked me through her mask on the seventh night.
 I was on my way to my tent.
-Since we no longer had any material to burn for a community fire, everyone just went to their tents at night now.
+Since we no longer had any material to burn for a community fire, now everyone just went to their tents at night.

 “No,” I lied.
 I didn’t want to hinder the group any more than I already was.